neemzy/patchwork/README.md

 - `var/db` and `var/log` should be writable by your web server's user.
 - Your web server/virtual host should be configured right.
 A sample `.htaccess` file is provided in the `public` directory, if by any chance you use [Apache](https://www.apache.org/).
-- For development, Gulp should be installed globally (`npm install -g gulp`).
+- For development, gulp should be installed globally (`npm install -g gulp`).
 - For development as well, [SQLite](https://sqlite.org/) and the corresponding PHP extension should be installed (`sudo apt-get install sqlite php5-sqlite` on Debian and Ubuntu).

 At this point, you may want to adapt some configuration settings :